Threat Spotlight: Sextortion

-Here’s a closer look at the research, more details about sextortion scams, and ways to protect your business from this type of blackmail threat.
+Here’s a closer look at the research, more details about sextortion scams, and ways to protect your business from this type of extortion threat.

 Sextortion – Attackers leverage usernames and passwords stolen in data breaches, using the information to contact and try to trick victims into giving them money.
 The scammers claim to have a compromising video, allegedly recorded on the victim’s computer, and threaten to share it with all their contacts unless they pay up.